Skip to content

 LeftRight

-The third round of US-Russia-Ukraine trilateral negotiations, scheduled for 5–6 March, cannot proceed in Abu Dhabi because of the wider Middle East conflict.
-President Zelenskyy confirmed on 2 March that the talks are not cancelled — only the venue is unresolved 1.
-Bloomberg sources identified Istanbul as the front-runner replacement 2, and Turkey's Anadolu Agency separately reported that Russia confirmed the city 3.
-No final announcement had been made as of 5 March.
+The third US-Russia-Ukraine trilateral, scheduled for 5-6 March, cannot proceed in Abu Dhabi because of the wider Middle East conflict.
+Zelenskyy confirmed on 2 March that the meeting is not cancelled, only the venue is unresolved.
+Bloomberg sources named Istanbul as the front-runner replacement; Anadolu Agency separately reported that Russia confirmed Istanbul.
+No final announcement had been made as of 5 March 04:57 UTC.
+Russia's precondition that Ukraine formally cede Donetsk, Luhansk, Zaporizhzhia, and Kherson before talks continue remained on the table.

 Russian air defences in Rostov Oblast destroyed a Russian Mi-8 on 4 March — the second fratricidal aviation loss in two months, driven by drone-saturated skies that degrade identification discipline.